Korg has always been a big name in the music gear market, being responsible for some of the most iconic instruments since the 1970s.

 - Release Date: January 2018

-Below you can check the availability and current price of the Korg D1 in your region:
+Check the availability and current price of the Korg D1 in your region:

 The full-size, 88-key Korg D1 is marketed as a stage piano, but its weight might have you thinking otherwise.
 Coming in at 16 kg/35.27 lbs., it’s certainly not the lightest.